AII-SDU/AI-Benchmark-SDU/README.md

 - Model Inference Details

   The inference methods for different types of models vary slightly.
-Input size is crucial to model inference efficiency and significantly impacts the power consumption performance of AI accelerator cards.
+Input size is crucial to model inference efficiency and significantly impacts the power consumption performance of AI accelerators.

   1. Details of Model Inference in the Vision Category